glennhenry/cs-notes/docs/computer-graphics/computer-graphics-intro.md

 **Main source : [Cem Yuksel Introduction to Computer Graphics](https://youtube.com/playlist?list=PLplnkTzzqsZTfYh4UbhLGpI5kGd5oW_Hh)**

+This may includes source outside the main source.

 **Computer Graphics** is the branch of computer science that deals with creating, manipulating, and displaying visual content using computers.

 The overview of computer graphics process involve these 3 :